If you’re here, it’s probably because you’ve heard of the likes of Logan Paul, Jake Paul or Felix “PewDiePie” Kjellberg.

 That is going to help you get more subscribers and it will make people trust you more.

-Alternative, you could simply upload a nice photo of you, but you’d still want to have a personalized picture for your channel’s portrait.
+Alternatively, you could simply upload a nice photo of yourself, but you’d still want to have a personalized picture for your channel’s portrait.

 It just makes things look nice.

 Pat Flynn’s channel looks really nice and professional.

 The pictures he’s using makes his audience feel closer to him.

 And it’s perfect for his channel because he teaches people how to make money.

 And when it comes to money, people need to trust and believe who they listen to.

 This ultimately helps him sell products to his audience.

 Of course, this works in different ways for different channels.